lufanta/agenda-python3/README.md

 # agenda-python3
-Agenda using python3 and google drive excel implementation
+Agenda using python3 and google drive implementation.
+Get your homework and exams updated in your excel page using a server running in python3